-To affirm that there can be no discussion about the relation of the tearing of the veil and the events of 70 CE, I quote two more ancient fragments.
-The first, Testament of Levi 10:3-4, goes as follows: And you shall act lawlessly in Israel, with the result that Jerusalem cannot bear the presence of your wickedness, but the curtain of the Temple will be torn, so that it will no longer conceal your shameful behavior.
+To support my contention that there can be no discussion about the relation between the tearing of the veil and the events of 70 CE, I quote two more ancient fragments.
+The first, Testament of Levi 10:3-4, reads as follows: And you shall act lawlessly in Israel, with the result that Jerusalem cannot bear the presence of your wickedness, but the curtain of the Temple will be torn, so that it will no longer conceal your shameful behavior.
 You shall be scattered as captives among the nations, where you will be a disgrace and a curse.
-The tearing of the veil is not connected directly with the destruction of the Temple but with thousands of Jews led into captivity, one of the effects of the events of 70 CE.
+Here we see no direct connection between the tearing of the veil and the destruction of the temple, the tearing of the veil is connected instead to the thousands of Jews who were led into captivity, one of the effects of the events of 70 CE.

 The Lives of the Prophets – Habakkuk verse 11-13a more explicitly connects the tearing of the veil with the destruction of the Temple: Concerning the end of the temple, he foretold that it would be brought to pass by a western nation.
 Then, he said, the veil of the inner sanctuary will be torn to pieces, and the capitals of the two pillars will be taken away, and no one will know where they are.2

-The gospel of Matthew 27:51 also chronologically connects the tearing of the veil of the Temple with Jesus’ crucifixion, so this information placing Jesus’ execution at the end of the war against the Romans is not only available in more or less obscure ancient writings, but also in one of the canonical gospels.
+The gospel of Matthew 27:51 also chronologically connects the tearing of the veil of the Temple with Jesus’ crucifixion.
+This information placing Jesus’ execution at the end of the war against the Romans is thus available not only in more or less obscure ancient writings, but also in one of the canonical gospels.

 1. Charlesworth, James C. (ed.), The Old Testament Pseudepigrapha, volume I, p.
 827. Translated by H.C.
 Kee.